 Microsoft has had an interesting history with creating versions of Windows Server that might fit into different verticals.
-You might recall the horrible Windows Small Business Server version for an example of how you can’t just slap a bunch of product together and make a good product.
-What microsoft tends to do is create limits on products that can do more, instead of taking limited products and giving them more options.
-No where is this more evident than Windows Server 2012 Foundation edition.
+You might recall the horrible Windows Small Business Server version for an example of how you can’t just slap a bunch of products together and make a good product.
+What Microsoft tends to do is create limits on products that can do more, instead of taking limited products and giving them more options.
+Nowhere is this more evident than Windows Server 2012 Foundation edition.
 Read on to see why you might not want to implement this version.

 So, you may find yourself in a situation where you’re recovering an Exchange 2007 system, but your entire Exchange server is dead, and your backup is not exactly what you wanted.
 I’ve had the misfortune to see a number of these sorts of scenarios, and the one unifying key is that no one wants data loss.
 If you want every active user’s data back, here’s one way you can get there.

-This is rather childish.
-With Windows XP nearing its end of support (for updates, that is), Microsoft intends to push an update to Windows XP that simply nags the user with the above.
-I’ll paraphrase the above message: “We just want to tell you a fact, and provide nothing else useful”.
+Microsoft intends to push an update to Windows XP that simply nags the user with the above.
 What’s so shocking and dumb about this, is that there is no real upgrade path for this operating system.
 The question is then, why bother Microsoft?